selfishprimate/curated-design-resources/README.md

 - [Color Box](https://colorable.jxnblk.com/): A handy color creation tool from the Lyft team.
 - [Color Hunt](https://colorhunt.co/): Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes.
 - [Color Oracle](https://colororacle.org/): Color Oracle is a free color blindness simulator for Windows, Mac and Linux.
-- [Colorsinspo](https://colorsinspo.com/): Chousands of beautiful color palettes you can use it directly by one click.
+- [Colorsinspo](https://colorsinspo.com/): Thousands of beautiful color palettes you can use it directly by one click.
 - [Colourco](https://colourco.de/): Pick colours based on HSL color values.
 - [Coolors](https://coolors.co/): The super fast color schemes generator!
 - [Colors](https://clrs.cc/a11y/): Mix and match these color classes to create a variety of accessible themes.